yonguksaram/rsschool-cv/cv.md

 1. Stanislav Alimpov
 2. Contact info:
 * Email: stanislav.alimpov@gmail.com
-* Telegram: @olimberg
+* Telegram: @Olimberg
 3. I want to improve my skills in one of the most rapidly evolving sphere - JS+HTML+CSS.
-Today when you work with front-end it almost inevitably means you work with technologies I've mentioned.
-So I believe working with such an experienced mentors will bring great benefits to my career.
+Today when you work with front-end it almost inevitably means you work with the technologies I've mentioned.
+So I believe working with such experienced mentors will bring great benefits to my career.
 4. Programming languages, methodologies and technologies I worked with:
 * Javascript
 * NodeJS